jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: Portal didn't appear once (honeycomb seems broken if you have walls above and below you)
 - Bug: Goons spawned outside of map when summoner was stuffed in upper left corner of map

-- "maximum shield" shows a bunch of times on hover if casting the spell would give them map
 ---
 - Make damage that they WILL take different from damage that they HAVE taken.
 It's confusing

-- Bug: Can go negative mana if you cast too quickly
 - Bug: Had a scenario where i had a debugger on enterPortal and on image.show and 2nd client got `Cannot change character, player not found with id 8c502be8-631c-482a-9398-40155f77c21f`
     - maybe in this case, re-request player sync??